nxck2005/alu/README.md

 ```

 ## Short term todo
-- implement all the microcodes
+- Implement all microcodes
-- solve underflow problem
+- Switch to ajax
-- switch to ajax
+- Add transaction lock so pages aren't refreshed in the middle of a cycle